hooperxander/Fast_Flower_delivery/README.md

     }
 }
 ```
-Remember, don't push your api keys :P\
+The .gitignore will ignore any files with *key* in it's name.\
-The .gitignore will ignore any files with *key* in it's name.
+Remember, don't push your api keys :P